rutishauserlab/workingmem-release-NWB/README.md

 ## Introduction

-This repository contains tools/methods to import, format, and analyze a sample dataset of human single-neuron electrophysiological and behavioral data.
+This repository contains tools/methods to import, format, and analyze a sample dataset of human single-neuron electrophysiological and the associated behavioral data.
 This dataset is formatted entirely in [Neurodata Without Borders (NWB)](https://www.nwb.org/) format.
 This format has extensive [documentation](https://nwb-schema.readthedocs.io/en/latest/index.html) and support in both MATLAB and Python environments.

 This code accompanies the paper: (Citation Pending).
 [Link to paper(Pending)](https://youtu.be/MOu4_wpy40U)